-The first time I tried to use Nair, was in my very early twenties when my hair was coarser and everywhere.
-I knew the instructions said to leave the cream or lotion on for no longer than three minutes but, following the instructions all I’d have left is stinky hairy legs.
+The first time I tried to use Nair hair removal lotion, I was in my very early twenties when my hair was coarser and everywhere.
+I knew the instructions said to leave the cream or lotion on for no longer than three minutes but, following the instructions all I’d have left is stinky hairy legs because it just didn’t work.
 I refused to try the cream again suffering with razors, hair bumps and discolorations until recently when I wanted to try alternative methods than an razor.
-I figured time has passed, let me try the lotion again.
+I figured time has passed, let me try the Nair hair removal lotion again.
 Even though many other brands were on the shelves, I was familiar with Nair and decided to try the long lost product again.

 UNDER ARM IRRITATION, BURN AND IS THAT A BREAK IN THE SKIN?!

 Yes, this was my experience in my underarm area.
 I tried to understand what happened, did I not follow the instructions properly?
 Was I supposed to add a protectant to my skin before applying Nair?
 Can you imagine what my underarms felt like applying my natural deodorant spray - that contains apple cider vinegar?

 The main ingredients in Nair that basically burns away hair are, potassium thiogycolate and calcium hydroxide.
 If Nair is left on skin for longer than the recommended time, burns, irritation, and a uncomfortable experience can occur.
 Although my hairs in the underarm area seemed to become ready to remove the hair, it did not work.
 Not only when I wiped the Nair away, I was left with hair, burning underarms and a small open bump that was not there prior to applying the lotion.
 I only left the lotion on my skin for less than the recommended three minutes.
 If I may disclose, I have used this in my bikini area before and never had the experience down there that I did with my underarms.